nashville-software-school/aws-deployment-instructions/README.md

 and [Google Cloud Platform](https://cloud.google.com).

 ## Why Deploy on AWS?
-Your ability to display your capstone running on AWS servers will signal to employers your ability to work in a modern software development team, many of which are now responsible for the deployment, monitoring, and maintenance of their software stack in the cloud.
+Your ability to display your capstones running on AWS servers will signal to employers your ability to work in a modern software development team, many of which are now responsible for the deployment, monitoring, and maintenance of their software stack in the cloud.

-## AWS Amplify

-## AWS Elastic Beanstalk
-AWS developed Elastic Beanstalk to facilitate the deployment of web applications with AWS managed services.
-It orchestrates the provisioning and monitoring of the infrastructure necessary to manage a scalable and secure web application developed with Java, .NET, PHP, Node.js, Python, Ruby, or Go.

 ## Getting Started